 How to Know if Tables Are Being Neglected in a Restaurant

-How to know if tables are being neglected in a restaurant starts with visibility.
+How to know if tables are being neglected in a restaurant isn’t always obvious during a shift.

-This is where Table Touch comes in by showing staff exactly how long it’s been since each table was last visited.
+This is where Table Touch comes in — a system that shows exactly how long it’s been since each table was last visited, so hidden gaps become visible the moment they happen.

 Are Table Being Neglected